Fadillah Yusof: Early career

-Fadillah became a lawyer after obtaining a LLB.
-In 1989, he joined politics as a member of Parti Pesaka Bumiputera Bersatu (PBB), which at that time was a component party of Barisan Nasional (BN) coalition.
+After graduation, Fadillah practiced law briefly in Kuala Lumpur before returning to Sarawak.
+His work there gradually involved advising elected representatives and those involved in politics, which eventually led him to serve as an independent legal advisor for Parti Pesaka Bumiputera Bersatu (PBB).
+In 1989, he joined politics as a member of PBB, which at that time was a component party of Barisan Nasional (BN) coalition.